 - Oppenheimer Rochester Intermediate Term Municipal Fund

 National High Yield

 These two national high yield funds are designed to deliver highly competitive, yield-driven total returns for investors throughout the United States, and both generate income exempt from federal personal income taxes.
 These two funds offer Rochester portfolio managers the broadest investment discretion and may be suitable for investors with a higher risk tolerance and a willingness to experience higher volatility.
-The purchase of below-investment-grade issues, which is restricted to a specific percentage of fund assets at the time of purchase, is as follows: 5% for Oppenheimer Rochester Limited Term Municipal Fund (through May 31, 2017), and then 35% for Oppenheimer Rochester Short Duration High Yield Municipal Fund (beginning June 1, 2017).
-Oppenheimer Rochester High Yield Municipal Fund intends to hold no more than 70% of assets in below-investment-grade securities.
+The purchase of below-investment-grade issues, which is restricted to a specific percentage of fund assets at the time of purchase, is 35% for Oppenheimer Rochester Short Duration High Yield Municipal Fund; the fund seeks to maintain an average effective maturity of 5 years or less.1 Oppenheimer Rochester High Yield Municipal Fund intends to hold no more than 70% of assets in below-investment-grade securities.